econia-labs/emojicoin-dot-fun/doc/doc-site/docs/resources/faq.md

 So get ready to live, laugh, and love with emojicoins!
 They're not just a trend; they're a revolution.
-Embrace the future, where every transaction is a smile, a laugh, and a story.
-Emojicoins are here to stay, and they're going to change the world one emoji at a time. 🌈🚀💖
+Embrace the future, where every transaction is a smile, a laugh, and a story. emojicoins are here to stay, and they're going to change the world one emoji at a time. 🌈🚀💖